ngx-dummy/accordion-simple/projects/@ngx-dummy/accordion-simple/README.md

 ## Main idea

-Simple Angular accordion component and a simple demostrator app; the app is a simple demonstrator project - showcasing the integration of the accordion library and applying basic setting of it.
+Simple Angular accordion component and a simple demonstrator app; the app is a simple demonstrator project - showcasing the integration of the accordion library and applying basic setting of it.

 Any suggestions for improvement are welcome.
 Please [setup a new issue](https://github.com/VovanSuper/accordion-simple/issues/new) if you have any problems using this package or find ways in which it could be improved.
 To ask for features / report on a bug follow the guide in : [Issue Report](./.github/ISSUE_TEMPLATE/bug_report.md)